As a Los Angeles native, I know a thing or two about sitting in traffic.

 As you develop your content marketing strategy, you need to evaluate your writing with the discerning taste of an onlooker.

-I’m going to share one technique today that will help you categorize sections of your writing so that you can focus on improving the weakest parts of your text.
+This technique will help you categorize sections of your writing so you can focus on improving the weakest parts of your text.

 Put your writing in a word processor that allows you to highlight the text with different colors, like a Microsoft Word document or Google Doc.